Accenture/mv-unreal-aws/README.md

 finished.
 If the XRay client cannot connect to the appropriate backend (for example because it is in an isolated subnet without NAT) the application will stall until it times out.
-To avoid this, `end_trace_segment()` will not actually send telemetry unless the environment variable MVAWS_XRAY_ENABLED is set to any value.
+Use the config Actor's `XRayEnabled` property or the env override `MVAWS_ENABLE_XRAY` to control the behavior.

 ## AWS SDK
 A note about the [AWS SDK](https://github.com/aws/aws-sdk-cpp).